-In May 2011, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a say-on-pay vote.
-Our stockholders overwhelmingly approved the compensation of our named executive officers, with over 99% of stockholder votes cast in favor of our 2011 say-on-pay resolution.
-As we evaluated our compensation practices for 2011 in light of such vote, we gave great consideration to the strong support our stockholders expressed for our current compensation philosophy and practices.
-As a result, our Compensation Committee decided to retain our general approach to executive compensation in 2011, which rewards our named executive officers based on both overall company performance and the particular named executive officer's personal performance and contribution to our overall results In addition, when determining how often to hold a stockholder advisory vote on executive compensation, the Board of Directors took into account the preference for an annual vote expressed by our stockholders at our 2011 Annual Meeting.
-Accordingly, our Board of Directors determined that we will hold an annual advisory "say on pay" stockholder vote on the compensation of our named executive officers until the next say-on-pay frequency vote.
+We held stockholder advisory votes on the compensation of our named executive officers, commonly referred to as a say-on-pay vote, in May 2011 and May 2012.
+In each case, our stockholders overwhelmingly approved the compensation of our named executive officers.
+As we evaluated our compensation practices for 2012 and into 2013 in light of such votes, we gave great consideration to the strong support our stockholders expressed for our current compensation philosophy and practices.
+As a result, our Compensation Committee retained our general approach to executive compensation in 2012 and into 2013, as discussed below.

 We believe our executive pay is reasonable and provides appropriate incentives to our executives to achieve our financial and strategic goals without encouraging them to take excessive risks in their business decisions.
 We regularly evaluate the major risks to our business, including how risks taken by management could impact the value of executive compensation.
-To this end, we continued practices that are considered standard for good corporate governance and executive compensation, including:
+To this end, we continued practices (with certain modifications described below in the section entitled "Compensation Changes in 2012") that are considered standard for good corporate governance and executive compensation, including:

-- Strong alignment between company-wide and personal performance and payouts under our annual cash incentive plan ("Annual Cash Incentive Plan"); - The absence of any multi-year guaranteed bonuses; - Severance arrangements with our named executive officers that are limited to one year of base salary and benefits and limited acceleration of vesting; and - Double-trigger change-in-control arrangements with our named executive officers.
+- · Strong alignment between company-wide performance and payouts under our annual cash incentive plan ("Annual Cash Incentive Plan"); - The absence of any guaranteed bonuses; - Severance arrangements with our named executive officers that are limited to one year of compensation (base salary and target bonus) and benefits and limited acceleration of vesting; and - Double-trigger change-in-control arrangements with our named executive officers.

-Given these factors and practices, we believe our executive compensation in fiscal year 2011 appropriately reflected the economic and regulatory environments, the performance of the Company and the relationship with market compensation necessary to retain and motivate our executives.
+In light of the foregoing factors and practices, we believe our executive compensation in fiscal year 2012 appropriately reflected the economic and regulatory environments, the performance of the Company and the relationship with market compensation necessary to retain and motivate our executives.

-We anticipate 2012 may be equally as challenging, as our industry continues to face both an increased amount of competition for working adult students from traditional universities that are now offering working adults options to return to school, and an easing of the economic downturn of the last four years, which had created a favorable counter-cyclical environment.
+We anticipate 2013 may be another challenging year, as our industry continues to face both an increased amount of competition for working adult students from traditional universities that are now offering working adults options to return to school, and an easing of the economic downturn of the last four years, which had created a favorable counter-cyclical environment.
 The legislative hearings and initiatives in the U.S. Senate, House of Representatives and at the Department of Education appear as if they will also continue.